 - RXBAR has introduced single-serve oatmeal cups the company said are made with the same ingredients found in other RXBAR products, including egg white protein, almonds, dates.
 They also include gluten-free oats.

 - RX A.M.
-Oats come in three varieties — chocolate, maple and apple cinnamon — and each cup contains 12 ounces of protein and 6 ounces of fiber.
+Oats come in three varieties — chocolate, maple and apple cinnamon — and each cup contains 12 grams of protein and 6 grams of fiber.
 The product is available online and will be at select grocery retailers beginning next month, the company said in a release.

 - RXBAR, which was acquired by Kellogg in 2017, said hot cereal has become a $1.3 billion category.
 The company was quoting dollar sales figures from Information Resources, Inc., for the 52 weeks ending Dec.
 30, 2018.